 - Carry out at least 35 hours of relevant learning each year

-- 20 of the 35 hours must come from the ten mandatory RIBA Core Curriculum CPD topics: two hours per topic per year.
-The ten mandatory topics have now changed, find out more
+- At least 20 of the 35 hours on the 10 mandatory RIBA Core Curriculum CPD topics (two hours per topic per year)

-- record and keep track of your CPD activities using the RIBA online CPD recorder
+- Record your CPD activities using the RIBA online CPD recording tool

-We don't ask for, expect to see, or oblige you to acquire CPD certificates.
+We still don't ask for, expect to see, or oblige you to acquire attendance or CPD certificates.

 What counts as CPD?